BerkeleyLab/Marble/README.md

 ## Tools

-The schematic/layout tool used is [KiCad EDA](http://www.kicad-pcb.org/) version 5.1.6.
+The schematic/layout tool used is [KiCad EDA](http://www.kicad-pcb.org/) version 5.1.8; you can feel comfortable using KiCad version 5.1.x, where x >= 5.
 Other versions will very likely either not read the files in this repo, or will save files that are not compatible with collaborators' reference installations.
 We also make use of [KiBoM](https://github.com/SchrodingersGat/KiBoM).

+See more comments about KiCad versions in [scripts/README.md](scripts/README.md).

 ## Major Parts